felixchenfy/API_for_Simulating_Multi-Link_System/README.md

 ## 1.3 How to run

 Open this [run_this.nb](run_this.nb).
-Choose a scene in the sceond cell (you can search the keyword "Choose a scene").
+Modify code and choose a scene in the second cell (you can search the keyword "Choose a scene").
 And then run through the whole script.
+The scenes .nb files are in "./scenes/".

 # 2. Files
 ## 2.1 run_this.nb
 This is the main file.

 ## 2.2 scenes/
 The scenes are stored in "./scenes/".
 Inside each scene script, there is a only function called "CreateObjects[]".
-It describes the links that form the simulation.
-You may change and create your own
+Inside it, the codes describe the links that form the simulation.
+You may change it and create your own.

 ## 2.3 lib/
 This stores 3 library files: [funcs_assist.nb](funcs_assist.nb), [funcs_main.nb](funcs_main.nb), and [funcs_math.nb](funcs_math.nb).
 They provide the necessary functions and parameters for the main script.
 They will be loaded when running the "run_this.nb".